 Yet another Ritalin horror story hits the headlines!
 It seems that every week I can open a newspaper, or magazine, or turn on my PC, and be faced with another story, or article, or news headline, in which I am informed of the the increasing trend in incidence of children with neurodevelopmental disorders (autism, dyslexia, ADHD and dyspraxia).
 Given the repeated message of the side effects experienced by these children outweighing the benefits, the rise in the number of children routinely taking pharmaceutical drugs, like Ritalin, is both concerning and alarming.
 Why is it that these pharmaceutical offerings continue to be dished out, and why are parents not informed of alternative treatments that are not only are proven to work, but also come without side effects?

 There has been a twelve-fold increase in autism over the last 30 years, and it would be easy to relate this to changes in food processing methods and the corresponding impact on our children’s diets.
 An association does not, however, necessarily imply cause, and care must be taken when making such statements.
 Indeed, whilst more research is certainly needed to confirm the dietary link to such conditions, some scientists seem almost reluctant to admit that such a concept is even plausible.
 For much of its history, autism has been considered a discrete psychological disorder, managed largely with behavioural intervention techniques.
 However, many studies have outlined, with great interest, its co-morbidity with other neurodevelopmental disorders, such as ADHD, dyslexia and dyspraxia, where pharmaceutical intervention is a given part of the treatment.
 A common feature existing in children with neurodevelopment disorders is the specific differences and/or deficiencies in the type of fats (phospholipids) that make up their nerve cell membranes.
-It has been suggested, and shown, in many well structured trials, that supplementation with specific fatty acids can not only rectify deficiencies, but also be used as a safe alternative to drugs such as Ritalin.
+It has been suggested, and shown, in many well structured trials, that supplementation with omega-3 not only rectify deficiencies, but also be used as a safe alternative to drugs such as Ritalin.

 Phospholipids are a major component of every cell membrane, including nerves.
 Made up of a stabilising ‘polar head’ coupled with fatty molecules, the phospholipid content, and in particular the specific type of phospholipid within nerve cell membranes, dictates many cell functions.
 A dysregulation in phospholipid